SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 1. Open PowerShell and enter the following to copy the script into a variable and create the site script
     ```powershell
     $script = Get-Clipboard -Raw
-    Add-PnPSiteDesign -Title "Apply PnP Provisioning Template" -Content $script
+    Add-SPOSiteScript -Title "Apply PnP Provisioning Template" -Content $script
-    Get-PnPSiteDesign
+    Get-SPOSiteScript
     ```
-1. You should be presented with a list of one or more site script, including the site script you just created
+1. You should be presented with a list of one or more site scripts, including the site script you just created
 1. Select the ID of the Site Script you just created and copy it to the clipboard
 1. Create the Site Design:
     ```powershell
-    Add-PnPSiteDesign -Title "Site with footer" -SiteScriptIds [Paste the ID of the Site Script here] -WebTemplate TeamSite
+    Add-SPOSiteDesign -Title "Site with footer" -SiteScripts [Paste the ID of the Site Script here] -WebTemplate TeamSite
     ```

 # Concluding